shrey-007/StriverA2Z/src/DP/format.md

    If they are asking you min-: find minimum of all stuffs
 ### Steps to convert Recursion to Memoization
 1. Find the parameter, which are changing.
-2. Create dp of size n+1
+2. Create dp of size n+1(Agar question mai 1 based indexing use kri hai tab else no need)
 3. Save the answer before returning
 4. Before doing anything, first check whether it has already been calculated or not.
 ### Steps to convert Memoization to Tabulation